A Nanny for Christmas (movie review)

 The bottom line is that A Nanny for Christmas is bad even by cheesy made for TV Christmas rom-com movies and can only be watched for it’s ironic value or as a lesson on what not to do when you’re make a film.

-If you’re willing to dig, I think you can find this entire movie on YouTube, but it’s probably playing on cable sometime during December if you’re willing to dig.
+If you’re willing to dig, I think you can find this entire movie on YouTube, but it’s probably playing on cable sometime during December.
+But remember: I warned you.

-Posted on November 29, 2013, in movie reviews and tagged A Nanny for Christmas, christmas, christmas movies, Dean Cain, Emmanuelle Vaugier, movie review, movies, youtube.
+Posted on November 29, 2013, in movie review and tagged A Nanny for Christmas, christmas blog posts, christmas movies, Dean Cain, Emmanuelle Vaugier, movies, youtube.
 Bookmark the permalink.
-3 Comments.
+5 Comments.